jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-All things must come to the soul from its roots, from where it is planted.
+A friendship founded on business is better than a business founded on friendship.
-- Teresa of Ávila
+- John Locke

-Updated on: [3/2/2024]
+Updated on: [3/3/2024]
 <!-- #quoteEnd -->
 </pre>